Andsou/rock-paper-scissors/README.md

 # rock-paper-scissors
-Rock paper sissors game using javaScript
+Rock paper sissors game using javaScript.
+Output to the console.